 Quick and easy rib rub recipe is the only one you’ll need.
 This Dry Rub for Ribs is made with pantry staples and is so good you’ll want to keep a shaker bottle hand for more than just ribs.
-You can put this delicious dry rub on Chicken, Pork Chops, Sweet Potatoes, Pork Should and more!
+You can put it on Chicken, Pork Chops, Sweet Potatoes, Pork Should and more!

 Rubs for pork, chicken, seafood and beef – do you usually purchase them at the store or make your own?
 Did you know how easy they are to make?
 Plus they taste 100 times better than store bought!
 And you totally know what is in the rubs when you make them yourself!

-Why not make your own dry rub?
+Why not make your own?
 I’ve always made my own rubs for a couple of reasons.
 Like I’d mentioned above, they taste better than store bought – without all of the preservatives, they just have better flavor.